-Anyone who does not hold a personal licence must be authorised to sell alcohol by a personal licence holder.
+Anyone who does not hold a personal licence must be authorised to sell alcohol by a DPS.
 There is no such requirement for the supply of alcohol in a members' club.

 Personal licences allow you to sell alcohol on behalf of any business that has a premises licence.